KDanielson05/data-science-SP25/challenges/c04-gapminder-assignment.md

   15,000 for their GDP per capita.
 However, the outlier in Asia has a GDP per capita of well over 90,000–an over six-fold increase.
 It is interesting to notice that every continent minus Oceania has outliers.
-  Another thing of note is that Oceania, Africa and the Americas have the least boxplot body variation while the body of the Asia and Europe boxplots have a much bigger main box.
-This is indicative that there is a wider, but more even spread of `gdpPercap` in both Asia and Europe (Europe more so), while the spread of the `gdpPercap` in the other three continents are rather centralized.
+  Another thing of note is that Oceania and the Americas have the least boxplot body variation while the body of the Asia, Africa and Europe boxplots have a much bigger main box.
+This is indicative that there is a wider, but more even spread of `gdpPercap` in both Asia , Africa and Europe (Asia has the most variation), while the spread of the `gdpPercap` in the other three continents are rather centralized.

 - When digging further into the data, it is discovered that Oceania only contains two different countries of analysis; thus, there can be no